 Placement of stem cells into an arthritic acromioclavicular joint of the shoulder under flouroscospic guidance (x-ray guided stem cell shoulder injection).

 The rotator cuff is comprised of a group of muscles and tendons that connect the upper arm bone to the shoulder blade.
 This group of tendons and muscles holds the upper arm bone firmly into the shoulder socket.
 This combination of muscles, tendons and bones creates the greatest range of motion of any joint in the body.
-The typical rotator cuff injury presents with pain, stiffness, weakness and loss of range of motion to the shoulder.
+The typical rotator cuff injury causes pain, stiffness, weakness, and loss of range of motion to the shoulder.

 Stem Cell Treatment For Torn Rotator Cuff Procedure

-Stem cell injections for rotator cuff tears can be an option depending on the severity of the damage to the tendons of the rotator cuff, a determination can be made as to the best mode of treatment.
-Complete tears typically require surgical repair.
-Partial tears to the rotator cuff are often excellent candidates for stem cell treatment to the shoulder.
-Accurate diagnosis of a shoulder injury is imperative to deciding on a treatment plan, and often requires MRI examination to identify the specifics of a rotator cuff injury.
+Stem cell injections for rotator cuff tears can be an option depending on the severity of the damage to the tendons of the rotator cuff.
+It’s important to speak with a medical professional to determine the best mode of treatment if you experience a rotator cuff tear.
+Complete tears often require surgical repair.
+Individuals who suffer partial tears to the rotator cuff, or tendonosis, on the other hand, may be excellent candidates for stem cell shoulder treatment.
+Accurate diagnosis of a shoulder injury is imperative to deciding on a treatment plan, and usually requires MRI examination to identify the specifics of a rotator cuff injury.